aelavell/DailyPractice/README.md

 This codebase is regularly updated + deployed to [https://uxprac.web.app].

+NOTE: This is designed for phone screen aspect.
+If on a laptop, resize your browser window accordingly.
+Some layouts may make sense on normal laptop browser aspect - others definitely won't.

 ## Releases:

 - [https://uxprac.web.app/5] prototype calendar view (first grid attempt in flutter)